bixbydevelopers/capsule-samples-collection/README.md

 ## Dynamic Properties Setup

-Since this capsule is in the `example` namespace, it doesn't use dynamic configs and secrets (https://bixbydevelopers.com/dev/docs/reference/ref-topics/capsule-config).
+Since this capsule is in the `example` namespace, it doesn't use [dynamic configs & secrets](https://bixbydevelopers.com/dev/docs/reference/ref-topics/capsule-config).
 To setup with a real namespace and keep your data secure:
-- Register your Team and Capsule in the Bixby Developer Center
+- [Register your Team and Capsule](https://bixbydevelopers.com/dev/docs/dev-guide/developers/managing-caps.managing-your-team) in the Bixby Developer Center
-- Define the following configs & secrets in the Bixby Developer Center
+- [Add configs & secrets](https://bixbydevelopers.com/dev/docs/reference/ref-topics/capsule-config#config-secrets) in the Bixby Developer Center as follows:
   - Configs:
     - `base-url`=`https://tutorial-2c6e.restdb.io/rest/`: Update this to match the url provided at the top of your Collection Developer Tools panel
     - `collection`=`userdata`: Collection name from above